Navigation

 The top panel shows global-mean temperature anomalies for the current year so far (black).
 The red lines show the monthly temperature anomalies for the 3 warmest years in our record (see key).
 The blue line near the top shows the record high for each individual month prior to the current year.
 The blue shading marks the next nine warmest values for each individual month, so that the darkest blue is the 10th warmest (prior to the current year) for each month.
 From this you can see which months of the current year lie in or outside the warmest 10 values for that month.

 One thing to remember is that each of these values is uncertain.
-For annual-mean temperatures since 1950, the uncertainty is a bit less than +/-0.1 °C (see middle panel of Fig. 6 of Morice et al., 2012).
-Therefore although the warmest 3 years appear to be 2014, 2010 and 2005, the differences between these years are less than the size of the uncertainties and the true ranking order may be different.
+For annual-mean temperatures since 1950, the uncertainty is about +/-0.05 °C (see Fig. 1a of Morice et al., 2021).
+Therefore the warmest 3 years are based on the best estimate temperatures, but if the differences between these years are less than the size of the uncertainties then the true ranking order may be different.

 Click for larger image